theupdateframework/pep-maximum-security-model/README.rst

     snapshot, recently-claimed, or unclaimed keys were known to have been compromised.
-Added, updated, or deleted targets in the compromised consistent snapshot that do not match the last known good consistent snapshot MAY be restored to their previous versions.
+Added, updated, or deleted targets in the compromised consistent snapshot that do not match the last known good consistent snapshot SHOULD be restored to their previous versions.
 After ensuring the integrity of all unclaimed targets, the unclaimed metadata MUST be regenerated.